grusha89/digitalgarden/_notes/Settings/Integrations. Extraction.md

 * When ***registers***  and ***items templates*** are updated, synchronization is not needed, they will be updated automatically in Rossum
 ---

+#### Changing Aurora version

+* It is possible to change Aurora version for each document kind separately
+* Current selected version is displayed
+* is displayed for Receipt only if Rossum is selected

+Dialog window "Change version"
+* Notice: We do not recommend changing the version without first consulting support.
+* Title and description: "Rossum version change.
+Changing the version will affect how data is extracted."
+* Radio button Aurora v.5 with the description: "It basically can extract documents.
+It improves by extracting based on confirmed documents.
+Lower learning rate compared to version 6."
+* Radio button Aurora v.6 with the description: "Mining based only on learned data from a given organization.
+Basically, it cannot mine documents without learned data."
+* Button "Use"

+#### Synchronization button

+* Is displayed for each document kind
+* Is not displayed when the settings are under the unsaved changes

+---

 #### PROD and PREPROD stages